 The second way to set up is Homebridge on a computer.
 I think this is not a good solution.
 Because, to control the devices using this method, you need to have your computer running 24/7.
 This could be expensive for most people.
 So, Homebridge Hub is cheap than the second one.
 You need to install the plugin for the Ring devices that you want to connect to your HomeKit.

 Homekit only needs the bridge device to be supported.
-Hence, any device will be recognized by HomeKit automatically that connect to the bridge.
+Hence, any device will be recognized by HomeKit automatically that connects to the bridge.
 Usually, such devices are introduced by the bridge maker.
 But in this case, it is defined by the third-party plugins.
 There are many plugins available.
-So, you can easily install to add those accessories to HomeKit.
-Once Homebridge installed, you can be able to find other useful options.
+So, you can easily install and add those accessories to HomeKit.
+Once Homebridge is installed, you will be able to find other useful options.

 When we consider the Ring case, the suitable plugin provides a connection between Ring’s cloud services and the Home hub.
 It allows Homekit to find your Ring devices just like other HomeKit devices.